gizwits-docs/gizwits-docs/source/en-us/AppDev/iOSPushNotification.md

 As shown in the figure, you need to upload the Apple Developer Certificate, including the development certificate and the production certificate and their passwords.

-### 1.2 Apply for iOS development certificate
+### 1.2 Get Apple certificate

-Log in to the Apple Developer Center: https://developer.apple.com, apply and download the cer certificate, double-click the certificate to open it from the Keychain, select the certificate, choose "login" and "My Certificates", right-click the certificate, export p12 certificate.
+Log in to the Apple Developer Center: https://developer.apple.com, request and download the cer certificate, double-click the certificate to open it from the Keychain, select the certificate, choose "login" and "My Certificates", right-click the certificate, export p12 certificate.

 ![iOS Push Notification](../../../assets/en-us/AppDev/AppFrame/ios/push/12.png)